sallybao29/apcs-final/README.md

 -1/17/15 - Changed puzzle for last door into MineSweeper.
 Basic MineSweeper working. - Tiffany

 -1/17/15 - Fixed EightGamePuzzle bug. - Sally

+-1/18/15 - Labeled grid added to Minesweeper.
+Most of the connected empty squares along with most of their bordering hints appear when the user chooses an empty square connected to others. - Tiffany